iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/how-to-contribute.md

   $ pre-commit install
   ```

+- Under Windows, yaml-files are by default not loaded with the correct encoding (UTF-8).
+  This leads the pre-commit hook `yamllint` to erroneously detect too long lines.
+To fix
+  the problem, set the Windows environment variable `PYTHONUTF8` to 1.

 ## Development workflow

 - We always develop new features in new branches.
 Thus, create a new branch by picking